 What is melanoma?

 Melanoma is a malignancy of the pigment-producing cells in your skin called melanocytes.
 It’s the most serious type of skin cancer due to its fast-growing, invasive nature.
 If caught early, though, melanoma is highly treatable.

-Dr. Sanchez diagnoses melanoma after a biopsy of the suspicious pigmented lesion.
+The doctor diagnoses melanoma after a biopsy of the suspicious pigmented lesion.

 What does melanoma look like?

 Knowing how to identify melanoma may help you get treatment early.
 The doctor recommends you follow the ABCDEs of melanoma.